 You can try bringing iPod or headphones, while you are sitting in your dentist’s chair.
 Close your eyes and concentrate on your favorite songs instead of the sounds created by the procedures your dentist is doing.
 This will help divert your attention and help you cope with your dental anxiety.

 Tell your dentist about your dental anxiety so they can help you create a strategy or a plan to help you cope with it

 There are patients who feel better once the dentist tells them what is happening in every step of the process.
 Talk to your dentist about your dental anxiety so you can build a trusted relationship with the dentist.
 Then he can create a strategy on how to help you cope with your dental anxiety.

 Try imagining yourself in another place or situation.

 This will also help you distract your thoughts on your dental anxiety.
 Try visualizing you are at the beach watching the waves trying to relax.
 Try to feel what it feels to be there, this will help calm you down while the dentist is doing his job.

 One of the most important things you should keep in mind is that there are ways to cope with dental anxiety.
 You do not have to stress out because you or someone you love has dental anxieties.
-A dentist can help you cope with dental anxieties so you can achieve that beautiful and healthy smile.
+A compassionate dentist can help you cope with dental anxieties so you can achieve that beautiful and healthy smile.
 All you have to do is have the courage to take the first step and go talk to your dentist.
-Contact a dentist and make an appointment today.
+Contact us today and make an appointment.